KohlbacherLab/CLAUDIO/README.md

 It downloads protein structures for this, and returns protein-link-specific small-datasets containing structural restraints in CSV-format, and the input dataset extended by its results.
 These include...
 * ...
-PDB IDs of protein structures searched by BLASTP or HHsearch
+PDB IDs of protein structures searched by BLASTP
 * ...
 Mapping of UniProt protein to structure sequence positions
 * ...
 Structural distances calculated with TopoLink
 * ...
 Information on Homo-signal responses (e.g. overlapping peptide sequences in same-protein cross-links)